junxit/us-congress-bills-114/bill.md

 Section 549(c)(3)(B)(vii) of title 40, United States Code, is amended to read as follows:

 > - **(vii)** a museum attended by the public, and, for purposes of determining whether a museum is attended by the public, the Administrator shall consider a museum to be public if the nonprofit educational or public health institution or organization, at minimum, accedes to any request submitted for access during business hours;

-## § 24.
-Sale of 12th and Independence

-- **(a)** *Definition* In this section, the term “property” means the property located in the District of Columbia, subject to survey and as determined by the Administrator of General Services, generally consisting of Squares 325 and 326 and a portion of Square 351 and generally bounded by 12th Street, Independence Avenue, C Street, and the James Forrestal Building, all in Southwest Washington, District of Columbia, and shall include all associated air rights, improvements thereon, and appurtenances thereto.
-- **(b)** *Sale* Not later than December 31, 2018, the Administrator of General Services shall sell the property at fair market value at highest and best use.
-- **(c)** *Net proceeds* Any net proceeds received shall be paid into an account in the Federal Buildings Fund established under section 592 of title 40, United States Code.
-Upon deposit, the net proceeds from the sale may be expended only subject to a specific future appropriation.

-## § 25.
-Sale of Cotton Annex

-- **(a)** *Definition* In this section, the term “property” means property located in the District of Columbia, subject to survey and as determined by the Administrator, generally consisting of Square 326 south of C Street, all in Southwest Washington, District of Columbia, including the building known as the Cotton Annex.
-- **(b)** *Sale* Not later than December 31, 2018, the Administrator of General Services shall sell the property at fair market value at highest and best use.
-- **(c)** *Net proceeds* Any net proceeds received shall be paid into an account in the Federal Buildings Fund established under section 592 of title 40, United States Code.
-Upon deposit, the net proceeds from the sale may be expended only subject to a specific future appropriation.